Im5tu/im5tu.github.io/content/article/2014-06-20-How-your-binary-search-implementation-is-broken-and-how-to-fix-it.md

 {
     "categories": [ "Development" ],
     "date": "2014-06-20T18:21:04Z",
     "description": "This post describes how a bug exists in most implementations of a binary search algorithm and how to fix it", "tags": [ "csharp", "dotnet", "java" ],
-   "title": "How your binary search implementation is broken and how to fix it" }
+    "title": "How your binary search implementation is broken and how to fix it", "toc": true
+}

 I have recently begun studying the theory and implementations of algorithms.
 During this study, I came across [this post](http://googleresearch.blogspot.co.uk/2006/06/extra-extra-read-all-about-it-nearly.html) which describes how a bug exists in most implementations of a binary search algorithm. <!--more-->

 I'll begin with the example given in the post, which is taken from `java.util.Arrays`.